 - Faster software deployments – updates can be deployed rapidly through API integrations.

 - Reduced CAPEX and OPEX – on-premises SAP S/4HANA edition comes with improved resource utilization.
 Retiring your legacy systems and deploying SAP S/4HANA to the cloud will eliminate most of CAPEX costs and streamline the already operating ones.
-One company gained a in TCO post-implementation.
+One company gained a 30% reduction in TCO post-implementation.

 - Access to new-gen tech features – gain access to IoT and Big Data analytics, along with AI-powered functionality via easy-to-implement integrations.

 - Seamless support of DevOps processes including Continuous Integration, Deployment, and Testing.

 - Improved decision-making – through in-memory computing SAP S/4HANA enables access to real-time analytics and self-service BI.
 This, in turn, helps your team to make more informed decisions, develop better forecasts (including predictive ones), and perform all the planning functions faster and with more granular precision.

 - Higher staff productivity – SAP S/4HANA comes with a majorly improved UX that reduces the learning and adoption curve (especially with the usage of SAP Enable Now for interactive user manuals).
 It also offers a greater degree of automation, supported by AI and RPA, that eliminates low-value, repetitive processes.